Faculty & Staff Resources

 Check for Accessible Versions of Course Texts

-• Check with Follett to see if accessible electronic versions of texts are available alongside print editions
+• The bookstore will attempt to source accessible electronic versions of texts alongside print editions.

 Make Print Materials Accessible